WHAT IS JOINT TENANCY?

 Tenants in common can own unequal shares of property and is a common way for commercial partners and cohabiting unmarried couples to hold property.

-Deeds are required to transfer ownership of real estate.
+A Deed is required to transfer ownership of real estate.
 A deed contains the names of the old and new owners and a legal description of the property and is signed by the person transferring the property.
 A signed deed should be recorded in the appropriate land records office, usually in the county in which the property is located.
 Recording the deed gives public notice of the change in ownership and the interests in the property.
 To record the original signed deed, it must be delivered to the land records office.
 The clerk will stamp the deed with the date and officially record the transaction.
 The county will charge a small fee to record the deed.

 WHAT IS A WARRANTY DEED?